leomorpho/JPEG-encoder/REPORT.md

 ### File saving

 The huffman tree is serialized to a string.
 For every node which has children, a "1" is appended.
-If the node has no children, a "0" is a appended, followed by a byte which represents the leaf's sample value..
+If the node has no children, a "0" is a appended, followed by a byte which represents the leaf's sample value.

+Serializing and deserializing the Huffman tree was quite a challenge.
+The deserialization the most difficult of the two.
+It was hard to test that it worked.
+I tested by first serializing (since I could easily look at my serializer result), then I deserialized it, deserialized it, and compared the two serialized strings, making sure that they were equal.